Vyral/base-template/_posts/2020-07-02-what-should-i-know-about-interest-rates.md

 <p style="text-align: center;"><em>Interest rates affect real estate immensely.
 Find out how here.</em></p>

-If you’re interested in real estate, it’s always vital to know about interest rate**s.
-This April saw historically low interest rates at approximately 3.5%.** When I bought my first home about 40 years ago, I paid roughly an 11% interest rate.&nbsp;
+If you’re interested in real estate, it’s always vital to know about interest rates.** This April saw historically low interest rates at approximately 3.5%.** When I bought my first home about 40 years ago, I paid roughly an 11% interest rate.&nbsp;

 Let’s say a house costs $430,000 with a 3.5% interest rate; your payment would be $1,931 per month, not including taxes or insurance.
 Last year, interest rates were right around 4.5%, a full percentage point higher than now.
 The payment for that same house with a 4.5% interest rate would be $2,179— $248 more per month than the lower interest rate, which is almost $3,000 more per year.
 Compared to a year ago, this gives buyers $50,000 more in buying power.